MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/enable-app-customization.md

 ![Manage apps blocked by publisher](../../assets/images/apps-in-meetings/manageappsblockedapps.png)

 The admin gets a request to take action before a user can access the app.
-The app status shows as `Blocked by publisher`.
 Under **Manage apps**, the admins can select **Allow** to allow the app with `Blocked by publisher` status:

 ![Manage apps](../../assets/images/apps-in-meetings/manageapp.png)